 giving you something to have control over

 How to Build Your Own Personal Exercise Routine

 Step 1: Build your exercise library with exercises you like to do.

-What types of exercises and routines are you most willing to do on a daily basis?
+What types of exercises and routines actually inspire you to exercise?

 It doesn't help you to commit to a boot-camp routine if you don't like the intensity of a boot-camp style of exercise.
 Build your exercise library based on exercises that excite you and motivate you.
 Search on YouTube, at your local library, on Pinterest, and in other free places for different types of exercises.
 I find collecting a variety of exercises helps keep me motivated.
 It also allows me to choose which exercise I want to do based on my mood.